Wednesday, December 31, 2008

 The show itself has become a museum piece, a bit of commedia dell'arte, with stock characters who resist directorial re-interpretation at risk of alienating an audience who thinks they know what they want.
 An enterprising director can't do a "new" version - despite such intentions, the fans will be reacting to the show they remember, and will be bemused if not hostile to any true originality.
 Rocky Horror is a victim of its own success, as are many such seminal works - but few works have suffered so much from being mummified by its own fans.

 Many of the quotes in this blog entry come from 2002's Rocky Horror: From Concept to Cult by David Evans and Scott Michaels.
 The book contains many fascinating, unvarnished interviews with the creators and stars of Rocky Horror, including Richard O'Brien, Jim Sharman, Richard Hartley, Brian Thompson, Patricia Quinn, and other Transylvanians and backstage crew.
 Particularly intriguing are the revealing information from Kimi Wong and the elusive Peter Hinwood.
 It's out of print but available used.

-Also invaluable is The Rocky Horror Show Book by James Harding - a large format book focusing on the original show and the touring productions.
-Most of the pictures of the original London cast in this article are from Harding's book.
+The Rocky Horror Show Book by James Harding is a large format book focusing on the original show and the touring productions.
+Most of the pictures of the original London cast in this article appeared in Harding's book.
 It's also out of print, but not impossible to find.